Michael Fincke: Expedition 18

 Fincke was commander of Expedition 18.
 He arrived at the International Space Station aboard the Soyuz TMA-13 on October 14, 2008 with cosmonaut Yuri Lonchakov and space flight participant Richard Garriott.
 While Richard Garriott was aboard, Fincke participated during his personal time (along with Yury Lonchakov, Gregory Chamitoff, and Richard Garriott) in filming and starring in a science-fiction movie made in space, Apogee of Fear.
 On April 8, 2009, Fincke, Lonchakov, and space tourist Charles Simonyi returned to Earth aboard the TMA-13.

 Replacing Fincke as commander of the space station was Gennady Padalka, whom he served with on Expedition 9.

 STS-134

 Fincke was a mission specialist on STS-134, which was his only flight on the Space Shuttle.
 Fincke made three spacewalks during the mission.
-He has completed 26 hours and 12 minutes of spacewalking time, bringing his total EVA time to 48 hours and 37 minutes.
+He completed 26 hours and 12 minutes of spacewalking time, bringing his total EVA time to 48 hours and 37 minutes.
 As of July 2025, this places him 17th all time on the list of spacewalkers.